 EE 302 and EE 306 are available to non-EE majors during the Spring semester ONLY, depending on seat availability and students meeting the prerequisite.
-Students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day and do NOT need to visit the ECE Advising office to be added.
+Students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day at 8am and do NOT need to visit the ECE Advising office to be added.

 EE 333T is available to other UT Engineering majors during BOTH the Fall & Spring semesters, depending on seat availability and students meeting the prerequisite of E 316 and upper division status.
-Students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day and do NOT need to visit the ECE Advising office to be added.
+Engineering students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day at 8am and do NOT need to visit the ECE Advising office to be added.

 Students who do not meet the prerequisite for a course will be notified by SAN (Secure Academic Note) that they are lacking the prerequisite before being dropped, no later than the 4th class day of the semester.
 Advisors cannot waive a prerequisite for a class; the ECE department strictly enforces prerequisites.
 The curriculum is designed to prepare you for advanced course work so you will be successful in those courses.